gmacfarq/festy/README.md

 -Bounding box creation for artists

 # TODO
--Refresh spotify auth tokens
+-Refresh Spotify auth tokens
--Store information about users/artists/festivals in database -Allow artist edit and fixing
+-Store information about users/artists/festivals in a database -Allow artist edit and fixing
 -make it PRETTY